'Conditional ballot' available to those who missed Oct. 22 registration deadline

 If you are viewing on the ABC10 app, tap here for multimedia.

-Those who missed the deadline to register to vote on October 22 have one last chance to be able to cast a ballot for the midterm elections on November 6.
+Those who missed the Monday, Oct.
+22, deadline to register to vote have one last chance to be able to cast a ballot for the midterm elections on Nov.
+6, 2018.

 It’s called Conditional Voter Registration.
 Those who are eligible can go to their county elections office, or a satellite location, and fill out a form to vote conditionally.
 According to the election board, those ballots will then be counted after the individual’s registration is verified.

-Conditional Voter Registration is available from October 23 all the way up to election day on November 6.
+Conditional Voter Registration is available from Tuesday, Oct.
+23 through election day on Tuesday Nov.
+6.

 Learn where Conditional Voter Registration is available by tapping on this link.